What is a Product Requirements Document?

 Assuming an MRD already exists, product management should first consult with product marketing to ensure there’s a full understanding of the business drivers for the specific release being described in the PRD.
 From there, whichever product prioritization methods are already being used should be tapped to identify what is in scope for the release.

 It’s then time to author the document, utilizing notes and user feedback captured for each feature being included in the release.
 The document should go through several rounds of review with others in the product team if possible to ensure as many potential questions have been answered and the document is as thorough as possible.

 With a fully complete PRD, it should next be circulated among the business side stakeholders to confirm they’re aligned with the objective of the release and the features included to meet that objective.
 When consensus is reached, it’s time to hand the PRD over to engineering.

-At this stage there will be questions, clarifications and challenges from the technical team that should be addressed verbally and updated in the PRD if necessary.
+At this stage, there will be questions, clarifications, and challenges from the technical team that should be addressed verbally and updated in the PRD if necessary.
 The goal is to have a PRD thorough and comprehensive enough so there are no surprises later on.
-Once there is agreement that the PRD has reached that state, it is then passed onto other teams for UX design, functional specifications and test plan definition.
+Once there is an agreement that the PRD has reached that stage, it is then passed onto other teams for UX design, functional specifications and test plan definition.